So you are finally ready to start building a successful Pinterest marketing strategy?

 Head over to https://help.pinterest.com/en/business/article/claim-your-website to get started.

-1. Add a meta tag to your website
+- Add a HTML tag to your website

 4: Embed social sharing buttons on your blog